weaver-viii/chronix.logstash/README.md

 ## Configuration

 Chronix always needs a 'metric' to store your data.
-During the filter-phase you should at least add a metric-field to your data.
-Example:
+During the filter-phase you should at least add a metric-field to your data:
 ```
 filter {
   mutate { add_field => { "metric" => "your_metric" } }